Webfleet-Solutions/oauth-java-example/README.md

 token=eyJhbGciOiJ...
 ```

-A successful response will always return HTTP 200 OK status meaning the refresh token was revoked, for security reasons the response if the refresh token was not revoked  will keep being HTTP 200 OK.
+A successful response will always return 200 OK HTTP status meaning the refresh token was revoked.

+As defined in [RFC7009](https://tools.ietf.org/html/rfc7009#section-2.2) revocation response will return 200 OK HTTP status even for invalid tokens, revoking an invalid token has no purpose since its invalidation is already achieved.

 ## Setup